eiffel-community/community/PROJECT_LIFECYCLE.md

 stage listed on the project repositories, project maintainers are expected to update [PROJECTS.md](./PROJECTS.md) via a pull request to community repository, updating the stage of their project for broader visibility.
 Project review is concluded upon acceptance of the pull request.

+Upon completion of the project lifecycle process, TC Chair sends an email to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) in order to announce the changes to project lifecycle stage to the broader community for increased visibility.

 ### Stage: Sandbox